-Engaging in our winter break programs is a terrific way for employers to support ILR students' career interests while increasing their brand presence on campus.
+EXPLORE ILR Careers offers terrific opportunities for employers to support ILR students' career interests while increasing their brand presence on campus.

-Field Shadowing Program (FSP) is designed primarily for first-year ILR students (freshmen and transfer students).
-It is a one-day shadowing program during winter break that provides an invaluable opportunity for students to explore diverse ILR-related career fields, gain firsthand work exposure, and network with alumni.
+The Field Shadowing Program is designed primarily for first-year undergraduate ILR students (freshmen and transfer students).
+It is a one-day shadowing program that provides an invaluable opportunity for participants to explore diverse ILR-related career fields, gain firsthand work exposure, and network with alumni/sponsors.